ali-moghaddam/ConMonQuantCirc/docs/index.md

 The flagship phenomenon in these systems, which is under intense study by various groups worldwide, is what is known as the measurement-induced entanglement phase transition.
 In brief, while the application of two- and multi-qubit unitary gates yields further entanglement, measurement destroys entanglement and their interplay leads to a critical behavior.
 The two-side of criticality correspond to distinct phases with volume-law and area-law entanglement, at small and large rates of measurements, respectively.
-We have been working on this timely topic since late 2022 and as part of our study, I have developed a very versatile and efficient Python code to simulate MQCs.
-The code does not rely on quantum computing open source
+We have been working on this timely topic since late 2022 and as part of our study, I have developed a versatile and efficient Python code to simulate MQCs.
+In what follows I will first explain the foundations of monitored ranadom quantum circuits and then review the structure of the code and finally describe main ideas and algorithms used in the code implementation.

 * * * * * *